anaglodariu/2DGame/README.md

 - because Paint makes the background white, _we made it transparent using_ _a python script: alpha.py (see the script in the assets folder)_

+# Making multiple animations
+- we have created a **Animation struct** which holds the information about the animation
+- we have a sprite sheet for idle and walking animations, each on different rows
+- we use _RenderCopyEx_ instead of RenderCopy in order to flip the texture horizontally when the player is moving left

+# Tile Map
+- we have a sprite sheet with all the tiles used for the map; it has a width of 10 tiles and a height of 3 tiles, each tile being 32x32 pixels
+- the width was made 10 in order to identify the tiles easier, based on their row and column indexes and create the map in a text file

+# Camera
+- we create a camera object which will be a SDL_Rect object the size of our screen
+- the tile map is scaled up 2 times